Our Favorite Fall Beer Selections

-Local brewers produce seasonal bloom for fall
+Local brewers produce seasonal bloom this autumn

 Autumn is a special time here on the Emerald Coast, and in recent years local breweries have begun producing beers that have become our variation of Oktoberfest.